chx3ia/rps-limit/README.md

 This code example is a simple demo of rate limiting in Nodejs.
 In this repo, instead of showing you how to set the X-Rate-Limit-Limit or X-Rate-Limit-Remaining in the HTTP header, it shows how to use cache to manage the calls per second from a client.

 I set the rate of limited requests from one IP to be 60 times a minute.
-You can adjust the rps rate from 60/sec to 1/sec by changing TS_SECOND value in the lib/config.js.
+You can adjust the rps rate from 60/min to 1/min by changing MAX_REQUEST value in the lib/config.js.

 Before going on, please install the following software: